backupbrew/switchbrew/NS Services.md

 ## ListApplicationRecord

-Takes a type-6 output buffer and an u32 entry\_offset.
+Takes a type-0x6 output buffer containing an array of the below record and an s32 entry\_offset, returns an output s32 out\_entrycount.

-Returns an array of title-info entries using the specified offset and size.
-No input titleID is passed to this.
+Returns an array of entries with the below format using the specified offset and count.

 ### Application Record Format